FAQ

 The CUII deals exclusively with the blocking of structurally copyright-infringing websites.
 It does not deal with breaches of the law protecting minors from harmful media.
 This is primarily the responsibility of the state media authorities, whose authority derives from the German Interstate Treaty on the Protection of Minors in the Media (Jugendmedienschutz-Staatsvertrag - JMStV) in conjunction with the German Interstate Broadcasting Treaty (Rundfunkstaatsvertrag - RStV).
 The law on the protection of minors in the media distinguishes between banned content, the possession and dissemination of which is prohibited and punishable by law for everyone in Germany, and content that is generally permitted but may not be made available to children and young people on the grounds of its negative impact on their development.
 This task is incumbent primarily on the German Commission for the Protection of Minors in the Media (Kommission für Jugendmedienschutz - KJM) as an official body of the state media authorities.

-The Code of Conduct concerns only websites whose purpose is to infringe copyright.
+The Code of Conduct concerns only websites the purpose of which is to infringe copyright.
 It is also limited to clear cases.
 Any legitimate content on these websites is negligible.
 Internet users are only exposing themselves to risks when visiting structurally copyright-infringing websites.
-Moreover, the Code of Conduct respects the requirements laid down by the Court of Justice of the European Union (CJEU) in relation to such blocking to prevent internet access providers from interfering with the freedom of information of internet users (e.g. CJEU, Case C-314/12, para.
+In addition, CUII blocks are based on the legal requirements set out in Section 8 of the Digital Services Act (DDG) and the requirements established by the Court of Justice of the European Union (CJEU) with regard to such blocks to prevent internet access providers from interfering with the freedom of information of internet users (see CJEU, Case C-314/12, para.
 56).
-For this reason, the German Federal Network Agency for Electricity, Gas, Telecommunications, Post and Railways (Bundesnetzagentur – BNetzA), as the competent state authority, is also involved in the process so that it can double-check any recommended blocking against the requirements of the EU Net Neutrality Regulation (Regulation (EU) 2015/2120).
+The CUII Code of Conduct guarantees that blocking only takes place after independent judicial review.

 According to net neutrality rules (under the EU Net Neutrality Regulation - Regulation (EU) 2015/2120) an internet access provider may take blocking measures to comply with national laws or measures that implement that regulation, provided this is in conformity with EU laws and any injunctions issued by courts or authorities that have the relevant powers.
 To ensure compliance with net neutrality rules, the competent authority, the German Federal Network Agency for Electricity, Gas, Telecommunications, Post and Railways (Bundesnetzagentur – BNetzA), is sent any CUII recommendations for review before any DNS block is implemented by German internet access providers.